quantumpacket/dbu/doc/packages/desktop-3deditor-blender.list.chroot.md

 Obj are implemented as scripts by the community.
 Stills, animations, models for games or other third party engines and interactive content in the form of a standalone binary are common products of Blender use.
+Blender is an integrated 3d suite for modelling, animation, rendering, post-production, interactive creation and playback (games).
+Blender has its own particular user interface, which is implemented entirely in OpenGL and designed with speed in mind.
+Python bindings are available for scripting;
+import/export features for popular file formats like 3D Studio and Wavefront Obj are implemented as scripts by the community.
+Stills, animations, models for games or other third party engines and interactive content in the form of a standalone binary are common products of Blender use.

 ```